Home » Practice Areas » Personal Injury » Premises Liability Lawyer

 Premises liability lawn holds the owners and managers of both public and private premises legally responsible if they neglect to fulfill this duty of care and a guest, patron, or resident gets hurt or dies, particularly when they should have been aware of the unsafe condition, but failed to do anything to remedy the situation.

-If you had the misfortune of suffering injuries on someone else’s property due to the carelessness of the owner or manager of that property, you need to consult with the experienced Brockton premises liability lawyers at Law Office of Robert C. Shea, P.C.
-We can aggressively pursue any and all compensation you may be entitled to.
+If you had the misfortune of suffering injuries on someone else’s property due to the carelessness of the owner or manager of that property, you need to consult with the experienced Brockton premises liability lawyers at Shea Culgin Law We can aggressively pursue any and all compensation you may be entitled to.

 Call our personal injury lawyers today at 508.510.5107 or contact us using the contact form provided for your free initial consultation and case evaluation!